scharlau/python_ood/README.md

 Some files are taken from the GitHub repo at https://github.com/mjwestcott/Goodrich

-This is a work in progress.
+This is a work in progress from Spring 2021.